codergautam/openai-gpt-token-counter/README.md

 ### Text Models

-- GPT3 (text-davinci-003): `"text-davinci-003"`
+- GPT3 (text-davinci-003, text-curie-001, text-babbage-001, text-ada-001)
-- GPT2 (text-gpt2-1.5-turbo): `"text-gpt2-1.5-turbo"`
+- GPT2 (no longer officially supported by OpenAI)

-- Custom Text Model: You can use the model name of any other OpenAI text model you have access to.
+For text models, no need to pass the model name as a string.
+Just use the text function, they should all use the same tokens calculation.

 ### Chat Models

 - GPT3.5 Turbo: `"gpt-3.5-turbo"`
+- GPT3.5 16K: `"gpt-3.5-turbo-16k"`
 - GPT4: `"gpt-4"`
 - GPT4 32K: `"gpt-4-32k"`